rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 ### Handling of Peer-Reflexive Remote Candidate

-A peer-reflexive remote candidate could be learnt and constructed from the source transport address of the STUN Binding request as an ICE connectivity check.
-The peer-reflexive candidate could share the same address as a host remote candidate that will be signaled or has been signaled, received and is in the process of name resolution.
-Therefore, the IP obfuscation with mDNS requires special handling of peer-reflexive candidates as follows, in addition to the standard procedure of constructing a peer-reflexive remote candidate and the elimination procedure of redundant candidates defined in {{RFC8445}}.
+A peer-reflexive remote candidate could be learned and constructed from the source transport address of the STUN Binding request as an ICE connectivity check.
+The peer-reflexive candidate could share the same address as a remote host ICE candidate that will be signaled or has been signaled, received and is in the process of name resolution.
+In addition to the elimination procedure of redundant candidates defined in Section 5.1.3 of {{RFC8445}}, which could remove constructed peer-reflexive remote candidates, the address of any existing peer-reflexive remote candidate should not be exposed to Web applications by ICE agents that implement this proposal, as detailed in Section {{#guidelines}}.

-1. A new STUN attribute is introduced to ICE connectivity check:
-   HAS-HOSTNAME, which is formally defined in Section {{#stunextension}}.
-An ICE connectivity check sent from a host candidate must have this attribute set.

-2. Upon receiving an ICE connectivity check, of which the source transport address does not match any existing remote candidate, including any host remote candidate with a name with ".local" appended to it, of which the IP address is unresolved, construct a peer-reflexive remote candidate as described in
-   {{RFC8445}}, but add it to a separate list of remote candidates.
-This list of remote candidates (denoted by list-B) is in addition to the regular one described in {{RFC8445}} (denoted by list-A) and is identically used to form candidate pairs as list-A. However, IP addresses of remote candidates from list-B should not be exposed via APIs detailed in the next section.

-3. Perform the elimination procedure described in {{RFC8445}} for candidates in both list-A and list-B of remote candidates.

 Privacy Guidelines {#guidelines}
 ============